PacificBiosciences/pbfusion/README.md

 ## Install <a name="install"></a>

-To be filled with bioconda install info --

-`pbfusion` can be installed from bioconda at the link here: <link>
+`pbfusion` can be installed from bioconda
 ```
 conda install -c bioconda pbfusion
 ```